Work with Any Git Repository#

 2. Ensure the repository is accessible (public or with appropriate credentials)

-Step Four: Clone the repository as an AI Workbench project.
+Step Four: Clone the repository in AI Workbench.

-• Enter Clone Project > Git Repository URL > your repository URL
+3. Enter Clone Project > Git Repository URL > followed by your repository URL

 Success: The project appears in the Location Manager and the container builds successfully.